HungVu810/VulkanRenderer/README.md

 ### Build
 - Download vcpkg and install the following dependencies: glfw, glm, cryptopp, imgui
 - Make sure the compiler support C++23 latest features such as ranges::zip, enumerate
-- Build the VulkanApplication solution and build the VolumeRendering project
+- Build the Vulkan solution via CMake using the root CMakeLists.txt and build the VolumeRendering project
 ### Controls
 - Left mouse to add/move control points.
 - Right mouse to change a control point's color or delete a control point.